 Solution Context identifies critical aspects of the operational environment for a Solution.
 It provides an essential understanding of requirements, usage, installation, operation, and support of the solution itself.
-Solution context also heavily influences opportunities and constraints for Release on Demand.
+Solution context heavily influences opportunities and constraints for releasing on demand.

-Rarely do systems builders build systems for their own use; instead they build them for others, whether they be internal operational value streams, or external Customers.
-This means that system builders do not typically control, and may not always fully understand, the full context for deployment and use.
+Rarely are systems built for one’s own use; instead, they are built for others, whether they be internal operational Value Streams or external customers.
+This means that no single person typically controls, or fully understands, the complete context for the system’s deployment and use.
 Rather, a system is shipped, deployed, installed, and maintained in an environment that is unlike that in which it was developed.
 Even in the case of internal IT systems, newly developed systems are typically hosted by the IT maintenance and operations teams.
-There, for many reasons, the production environment is not the same as the development environment (See DevOps).
-In any case, understanding the solution context is integral to reducing risk and achieving fitness for purpose.
+In this case, the production environment may not the same as the development environment (see the DevOps article).
+Therefore, understanding the solution context is critical to reducing risk and achieving fitness for purpose.

-Understanding and aligning the Solution and Solution Intent with the solution context requires continuous interaction with the Customer.
-They understand the Vision and have the requisite decision-making authority with respect to solution context.
-As Figure 1 illustrates, collaboration is required; its level depends heavily on the level of coupling between the solution and its environment.
+Understanding and aligning the solution and solution intent with the solution context requires a customer-centric mindset.
+As Figure 1 illustrates, collaboration is required.
+The level of collaboration depends heavily on the level of coupling between the solution and its environment.

-To ensure this alignment, the Customer should participate in PI Planning (and Pre- and Post-PI Planning where applicable) and Solution Demos as frequently as possible.
-And the Customer should regularly integrate the solution in their context.
-This regular cadence of interaction and integration allows for building solution increments based on correct assumptions and provides validation of the result within the Customer’s environment.
-Both sides play a role in adapting the context to achieve the best economic result (see Economic Framework).
+To ensure this alignment, the customer, or customer proxy, should participate in Program Increment (PI) Planning (and Pre- and Post-PI Planning where applicable) and Solution Demos as frequently as possible.
+As solutions increase in size and complexity the customer should be increasingly involved in integrating the solution into their often unique and/or specialized context.
+Ideally, the customer is aligned with the release cadence of the ART, as cadence-based interaction and integration allows for building solution increments based on correct assumptions and provides validation of the result.

 Solution Context Drives the Solution Intent

-The Customer’s context drives requirements and constrains design and implementation decisions.
-Many of these contextual requirements are nonnegotiable (often driven by Compliance concerns) and may render the solution unusable if not included.
-These requirements fall under the “fixed” category of the solution intent.
+The customer’s context drives requirements and puts constraints on design and implementation decisions.
+Many of these contextual requirements are non-negotiable (often driven by Compliance concerns) and may render the solution unusable if not included.
+These requirements fall under the fixed category of the solution intent.
 Many aspects of the solution context surface as Nonfunctional Requirements (NFRs) and need to be included as part of the Definition of Done for a solution increment.

 The solution context may also stipulate specific content that the solution intent must address.
-In a hierarchical system of systems, the system intents may also be hierarchically dependent (see the “System of Systems Intent” section in Solution Intent).
-The system context defines how the system builder’s system intent must be organized, packaged, and integrated for use by the Customer to meet any compliance, certification, and other objectives.
+In a hierarchical system of systems, the system intents may also be hierarchically dependent.
+The system context defines how the solution intent must be organized, packaged, and integrated for use by the customer to meet any compliance, certification, and other objectives.

-Some solution contexts are established Customer environments that the solution must simply “fit into” (“This is the way our system works; you have to fit in right here”).
-In that case, all solution context requirements are imposed on the solution via solution intent.
+Some solution contexts are established customer environments that the solution must simply support, such as legacy systems containing critical customer data or older models of hardware that are still in production.
+In that case, some or all of the previous and or current solution context requirements are imposed on the solution via solution intent.

-However, in many cases new solutions may require evolution of the Customer’s deployment environment.
-In that case, the system builders play an active role in tracking those changes, as both the system and deployment environment must evolve to a common state.
-In this latter case, fixed vs. variable thinking and the preservation of options via multiple potentially viable solution contexts (see the “Moving from Variable to Fixed Solution Intent” section in Solution Intent) are tools to manage risk.
-Simply, a more variable and evolving solution context requires more continuous collaboration.
+However, in many cases, new solutions may require the evolution of the customer’s deployment environment.
+The changes must be actively track those changes, as both the system and deployment environment must evolve to a common state.
+In this latter case, fixed versus variable thinking and the preservation of options via multiple potentially viable solution contexts (see the “Moving from Variable to Fixed Solution Intent” section in Solution Intent) are tools to manage risk.
+Increasing variability and/or rapidly evolving solution contexts motivate more continuous collaboration.

 Types of Solution Contexts

-System builders use the solution context to understand how their system will be packaged and deployed in its ultimate operating environments.
+Understanding the customer’s solution context helps determine how their system will be packaged and deployed in its ultimate operating environments.
 Examples of solution contexts might include environments such as:

-- System of systems (e.g., avionics system as part of the aircraft), product suite (word processor as part of an office suite)
+- System of systems (ex., avionics system as part of the aircraft), product suite (ex., word processor as part of an office suite)

-- IT deployment environments (e.g., cloud environment where the solution is deployed)
+- IT deployment environments (ex., cloud environment where the solution is deployed)

-- Single solution used in different usage models (e.g. a single airliner that can fly both domestic and international routes economically)
+- Single solution used in different usage models (ex., a single airliner that can fly both domestic and international routes economically)

 Solution Context for a System of Systems

-The solution Supplier-to-Customer relationship in large system-of-systems contexts is a unique and cascading thing, as Figure 2 shows.
+The solution supplier-to-customer relationship in large system-of-systems contexts is typically unique and cascading, as Figure 2 shows.

-Each organization in the supply chain delivers its solution to the Customer’s context, which specifies how the solution is packaged, deployed, and integrated.
-That Customer, in turn, provides a solution in context to their Customer, and so on.
-In Figure 2, for example, a vehicle navigation system Supplier operates first, in the infotainment Supplier’s contexts, then in the vehicle manufacturer’s context, and finally in the consumer’s context.
-All these contexts can impact viability of the solution, so the system builder must be aware of the full end-to-end value chain.
+Each organization in the supply chain delivers its solution to the customer’s context, which specifies how the solution is packaged, deployed, and integrated.
+That customer, in turn, provides a solution in context to their customer, and so on.
+In Figure 2, for example, a vehicle navigation system supplier operates first, in the infotainment supplier’s contexts, then in the vehicle manufacturer’s context, and finally in the consumer’s context.
+All these contexts can impact the viability of the solution, so one must be aware of the full end-to-end value chain.

 Solution Context for IT Deployment Environments

-In this example, the new CRM system should reflect the required interfaces, as well as how the application is packaged, released, hosted, and managed in the end environment.
+In this example, the new customer relationship management (CRM) system should reflect the required interfaces, as well as how the application is packaged, released, hosted, and managed in the end environment.

 Solution Context Includes Portfolio-Level Concerns

-There is one final consideration.
-Generally, the products and services of an Enterprise must work together to accomplish the system builder’s larger objective.
+Generally, the products and services of an Enterprise must work together to accomplish the larger objectives of the solution.
 Therefore, most solutions do not stand alone; they are also a Portfolio Level concern.
 As such, emerging initiatives, typically in the form of portfolio Epics, also drive solution intent and impact the solution’s development and deployment.